banidrum/banidrum/README.md

 I'm currently focusing my studies on software testing and on Node.js.

-My interests are cloud computing, distributed systems and software architecture.
+My interests are cloud computing, distributed systems, programming languages and software architecture.
 I also have a growing interest in platform engineering and infrastructure.

 I write some things on [![dev.to](https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=devdotto&logoColor=white)](https://dev.to/banidrum)